 And remember that all fats – good or bad – have 9 calories per gram.
 So even though olive oil and omega 3 fish oil are great for your heart and bacon fat is terrible, each fat gram adds the same amount of calories.

-Astrup A, Dyerberg J, Elwood P, et al. American Journal of Clinical Nutrition.
-The role of reducing intakes of saturated fat in the prevention of cardiovascular disease: where does the evidence stand?
-Am J Clin Nutr 2011;93:684-8.
+Astrup A, Dyerberg J, Elwood P, Hermansen K, Hu FB, et al. American Journal of Clinical Nutrition.
+The role of reducing intakes of saturated fat in the prevention of cardiovascular disease: where does the evidence stand in 2010?
+Am J Clin Nutr.
+2011;93:684-8.

 Appel LJ, Sacks FM, Carey VJ, Obarzanek E, Swain JF, et al. Journal of the American Medical Association.
 Effects of protein, monounsaturated fat, and carbohydrate intake on blood pressure and serum lipids: results of the OmniHeart randomized trial.
 JAMA.
 2005;294:2455-64

 Hu FB, Cho E, Rexrode KM, Albert CM, Manson JE.
 Circulation.
 Fish and long-chain omega-3 fatty acid intake and risk of coronary heart disease and total mortality in diabetic women.
 Circulation.
 2003;107:1852-7

 Kastorini CM, Milionis HJ, Esposito K, Giugliano D. et al. Journal of the American College of Cardiology.
 The effect of Mediterranean diet on metabolic syndrome and its components: a meta-analysis of 50 studies and 534,906 individuals.
 J Am Coll Cardiol.
 2011;57:1299-313.